 This studio course is taken by Art majors the semester before ART 410 Senior Exhibition.
 Students work towards the development of a more focused personal direction in their art through creative studio projects, written assignments, and selected reading.
-Prerequisites: ART 341, 351, or 361 and permission of the instructor.
-Students will register for the course that corresponds to the selected concentration area: ART 405a Studio Research and Development in Painting; ART 405b Studio Research and Development in Photography; ART 405c Studio Research and Development in Sculpture; and ART 405d Studio Research and Development in Graphic Design.
+Four hours of lecture/studio and 2.5 hours of studio/lab Prerequisites: ART 341, 351, or 361 and permission of the instructor.
+Students will register for the course that corresponds to the selected concentration area: ART 405a Studio Research and Development in Painting; ART 405b Studio Research and Development in Photography; ART 405c Studio Research and Development in Sculpture; and ART 405d Studio Research and Development in Digital Media.